An Empirical Case for Objective Goodness and the Existence of God in the Vocal Music of Johann Sebastian Bach

 January 2023 | Ryan Mangan

-I found myself scaling a small mountain with a young Frenchman who I met in Slovenia.
-Our discussion carried us through the subjects of music, the origins of art, and the idea of God.
-“I don’t understand it exactly, but I can’t help but hear God in the music of Bach,” I asserted.
-“When I am completely immersed in it, not only does it feel like the music comes from God but it is in fact God itself.”
+“I don’t understand it exactly, but I can’t help but hear God in the music of Bach,” I asserted to a fellow traveler.
+“When I am completely immersed in it, not only does it feel like the music comes from God but it is in fact God himself.”
 A bit dramatic?
-Perhaps, but it felt like a truthful thing to say.
-Naturally, I was a little embarrassed to hear how my companion might respond as this was the first time I had spoken the idea into existence.
-Luckily, his response was an exciting relief.
-“You know, you are not the first person to say that to me.”
+Perhaps – but it felt like a truthful thing to say.
+“You know," he replied, "you are not the first person to say that to me.”
 Was I onto something worth exploring?

-A venture began through the many facets of my theory, recognizing that if I intend to support the idea to any merit, I would face the burden of defining God and objective goodness.
+So began a venture through the many facets of my theory, recognizing that if I intend to support the idea to any merit, I would face the burden of defining God and objective goodness.
 Such a challenging task is endearing as the music of Johann Sebastien Bach has always inspired and moved me.
-To ask myself, “why”, presses me to understand myself a bit more, about why it moves me so profoundly.
-This is an attempt to provide an orderly answer to that chaotic question “why”.
+To ask myself, “why”, presses me to understand myself a bit more – about why it moves me so profoundly.
+The following is an attempt to provide an orderly answer to that chaotic question “why”.
 The vocal music of J.S.
 Bach, coupled with the poetry of Picander, is rich with elements of tonal coherence, unity, and themes of sacrifice.
 It evokes meaning and bears the potential to replace the spiritual nourishment of religion.
 Even more, it represents the enormous potential of mankind to prolifically create music of such astounding complexity and beauty.
 Through these elements his music can be defined as objectively good and therefore proof for the existence of God.

 On God and Objective Goodness